84000 Glossary of Terms

 Yathā means “in accordance”/“just as,” and bhūta is a participle from the root bhū, which can mean “to exist” or “to come into existence.”
 The term yathābhūta is a key term in Buddhist texts, indicating the way things are, the nature of things, etc. It is usually used adverbially, indicating the way in which someone cognizes.

-- In accord with reality
+- in accord with reality

 - ཡང་དག་པ་ཇི་ལྟ་བ་བཞིན་དུ།